Li Tingting: Detention

-Aftermath
+Aftermath and continual activist works

 Li has reportedly been put on the Chinese media blacklist, which means no national media will report on or converse with her.
 The NGO Li worked for was also shut down as an example.

+Li graduated from the University of Essex in February 2019.

 Li has written opinion pieces for international media, including The Guardian, where she describes her arrest and the situation of women's rights in China.
 She has also participated in discussion panels and given talks on feminism in China in the United States and UK.

-Li graduated from the University of Essex in February 2019.
+In April 2023, Li started a new round of "Occupy Men's Room" activities in China.

+Li left China in the summer of 2023, and now lives in New York with her wife.